5and5/BO2-Remix/README.md

 ### Crazy Place
 * Moving walls at disabled
-* All gems spawn at spawned in
+* All gems are spawned

 ### Teleporters
-* Teleporters activate as soon as door leading to them is opened
+* Teleporters activate as soon as doors leading to them are opened
 * Teleporters in the crazy place can be used without being first used from the other side

 ### Shovel and Helmet
 * Shovels given on spawn
-* Golden shovel awarded after 5 digs
+* Golden shovel are awarded after 5 digs
 * Golden helmet chance increased from 5% to 20%

 ### Dig spots